Mpendulo963/Mpendulo-Sibiya/README.md

 ### Hi there 👋, I am Mpendulo Sibiya
 #### A data scientist content creator!
 I am a data analyst at NRF/SARAO Capetown.
-I have a Masters in Physics (astronomy), obtained at the University of Western Cape.
-While enjoying being a data analyst.
-I am also still trying to figure out what project to take for my PhD, so you can Hala and recruit me.
+I have a Masters in Physics (astronomy), which I have obtained at the University of Western Cape.
+While enjoying being a data analyst I am also trying to figure out what project to take for my PhD, so you can 👋 and recruit me if you might be having something intresting to share.

 Skills: Python, Windows, Linux, Ubuntu, and macOS.